Left-Handed Ergonomic Mouse Modifications

 I’m a technical writer (over at Linux Academy) and I’m at my mouse and keyboard all day.
 I have developed a wicked case of tennis elbow.
 Around May, I started hunting for some sort of left-handed ergonomic mouse.
 There are slim pickings (shame on you, Logitech) but I was able to find one on Amazon finally (Fly Way’s Left-Handed Ergonomic Mouse) and so far, so good.
-Right click on any of these images to view larger ones.

 The Winning Mouse

 This left-handed ergonomic mouse though, it’s been reversed physically.
-I can reverse the buttons in Linux, so their what I’m used to, but then if I end up having to use another mouse (or the trackpad if I’m mobile) then I’ve got to switch it back.
+I can reverse the buttons in Linux, so they’re what I’m used to, but then if I end up having to use another mouse (or the trackpad if I’m mobile) then I’ve got to switch it back.

 No, this was no easy fix.
 It was going to require (people I know get scared when they hear me say this) a screwdriver and a soldering iron!
+Right click on any of these next three images to view larger ones.

 A Look at the Circuit Board

 I wish I’d have thought of taking before and after pictures, but I really wasn’t thinking about a blog post until I got done.
 If you follow where the two buttons’ wires actually attach to the circuit board though, you can follow their path from one on-board connector to the other.